MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-311.md

 # Vendor - Top 10 List (report)

 The **Vendor - Top 10 List** report provides a list of the vendors with the most transactions in a selected period.
 If needed, you can display more than 10 vendors.
+It also benchmarks these vendors to the total purchases and balance across all vendors in the selected period.

 Vendors are sorted by purchase amounts in the selected period.
 The list gives a quick overview of the vendors with the largest balance and the highest purchase volume.